 Exact Words: Deconstructed.
 Micah promises not to buy a Ouija board.
 So, he borrows one instead.
 Great lengths are taken to show how much of a violation of trust it would be to pull this trope on someone.

-Freeze Frame Bonus: The first time Katie gets out of bed and stands motionless in one spot, look carefully at the shadow she's casting.
+Freeze-Frame Bonus: The first time Katie gets out of bed and stands motionless in one spot, look carefully at the shadow she's casting.
 It starts to move towards the hallway about a second before she does.

-Hijacked By Jesus: Micah is seen flipping through a book on demons, which features an article on Baphomet - in actuality this was a medieval European swipe at Muslims (Baphomet - Mahomet), and supposedly the 'demon' worshipped by the Knights Templar.
+Hijacked by Jesus: Micah is seen flipping through a book on demons, which features an article on Baphomet - in actuality this was a medieval European swipe at Muslims (Baphomet - Mahomet), and supposedly the 'demon' worshipped by the Knights Templar.
 In real life, Baphomet is often mistaken to be a demon, so it's likely the fault of the book's author, not necessarily the film makers.

 Now You Tell Me: Katie didn't bother telling Micah that she's had a demon spirit bugging her for most of her life until she moved in with him.
+She retorts that it'd make her seem absolutely insane if she gave out such info on the first date, which he then counters with the fact she could've told him just before living together.

 Revised Ending: The movie has three endings.
 The theatrical version is the canon one.

-Shout Out: In the original European mythology, demons were depicted as having as the feet of birds, and bird footprints show up in the talcum powder Micah sprinkles on the floor.
+Shout-Out: In the original European mythology, demons were depicted as having as the feet of birds, and bird footprints show up in the talcum powder Micah sprinkles on the floor.
 They were given cloven hooves when the Church attempted to demonize pagan gods like Pan.

 Slashed Throat: Possessed-Katie slits her own throat in one of the alternate endings.